-About Sharing Branches and Locking
+About Sharing Work and Project Locking

 Initially, you create a branch from the Master dropdown by typing the name of the branch in the dropdown.